Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Introduction

-Recently, inspired by the remarkable success of deep neural networks (DNNs) across various engineering fields, DNN-aided channel estimation for OFDM has gained considerable attention.
-DNNs, as pre-trained neural network models, can effectively capture complex data relationships without explicit prior statistical knowledge.
-Leveraging this data-driven approach, several prior works have explored DNN-aided OFDM channel estimation strategies.
-In \cite{soltani:commlett:19}, an OFDM channel slot was treated as image data.
-Based on this, a super-resolution network and a denoising neural network were simultaneously employed to estimate the OFDM channel (i.e., ChannelNet).
-In \cite{li:wcl:20}, using a similar modeling approach to \cite{soltani:commlett:19}, ReEsNet was proposed, where a residual learning-based DNN was used to reconstruct the OFDM channel.
+Recently, driven by the success of deep neural networks (DNNs) in signal processing, DNN-aided OFDM channel estimation has gained considerable attention.
+DNNs can capture complex data relationships without explicit prior statistical knowledge, and several prior works have explored this for OFDM channel estimation.
+In~\cite{soltani:commlett:19}, ChannelNet treats the OFDM channel as a 2D image, applying a super-resolution network followed by a denoising CNN.
+In \cite{li:wcl:20}, using a similar modeling approach to \cite{soltani:commlett:19}, ReEsNet~\cite{li:wcl:20} was proposed, where a residual learning-based DNN was used to reconstruct the OFDM channel.
 This method achieves lower computational cost and higher accuracy than \cite{soltani:commlett:19}.
 In \cite{luan:wsa:21}, a residual convolutional network combined with bilinear interpolation was proposed for OFDM channel estimation, offering enhanced flexibility to varying pilot patterns and reduced complexity.
 Beyond deterministic models, \cite{balevi:jsac:21} optimized a deep generative model using compressive pilot measurements for high-dimensional channel estimation.
 This method leverages learned priors to reduce pilot overhead and surpass traditional sparse recovery techniques.